syncfusion-content/xamarin-docs/Xamarin/ProgressBar/States.md

 # States

-Based on the progress estimation, you can configure the states of the progress bar.
+You can configure the states of the progress bar, based on the usage.

 ## Determinate